 WELCOME TO ST. JOHN’S PRESCHOOL

 St. John the Apostle Preschool is a developmental preschool committed to learning and the spiritual development of our three and four year-old children.
 Our program encourages educational and religious growth and development in a stimulating, age-appropriate setting.
 Stories, games, music and art are used to encourage learning at all stages of child development and provide a nurturing environment.
 Our activities are hands-on and child-centered.
 We believe that our three and four year-old children should have fun while learning.
 Our focus is on the “whole child.”
 Special attention is given to the social, developmental, spiritual, and physical growth of the children.
+St. John the Apostle is a Catholic preschool, but children do not have to be Catholic to attend.

 The Preschool’s curriculum is designed to prepare children with the skills and content that will make them successful in kindergarten.
 The three year-old program encourages cooperation and socialization, with early development of the skills and content they will build in the four year-old program.
 As the four year-old children prepare for kindergarten, areas of focus include language, visual, auditory, mathematics, social, fine and motor skills.
 Both programs have planned activities, a daily schedule, the availability and use of many kinds of materials and transitions between activities.
 The children work on skill development on a daily basis.
 Examples of these skills include: